Kolt History, Family Crest & Coats of Arms

 Early Origins of the Kolt family

 The surname Kolt was first found in Hampshire, but the name could have derived from the place name Keld of which there are two in England: Keld (or Keilde), a hamlet in Cumbria; and Keld, another hamlet in North Yorkshire.
 Another reference claims the name was "formerly written Cail, and said by the family to be derived from Cailly in Normandy. "

 Important Dates for the Kolt family

 This web page shows only a small excerpt of our Kolt research.
-Another 315 words (22 lines of text) covering the years 1176, 1311, 1379, 1524 and 1739 are included under the topic Early Kolt History in all our PDF Extended History products and printed products wherever possible.
+Another 158 words (11 lines of text) covering the years 1176, 1311, 1379, 1524 and 1739 are included under the topic Early Kolt History in all our PDF Extended History products and printed products wherever possible.

 Kolt Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Kolt are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Kolt include: Kell, Kel, Kelle, Keld and others.

 Early Notables of the Kolt family (pre 1700)

 More information is included under the topic Early Kolt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kolt family to Ireland

 Some of the Kolt family moved to Ireland, but this topic is not covered in this excerpt.

-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.